 - Using another keeper's contaminated equipment

-Marinum can live in a tank and not cause wholesale destruction.
-It's most likely to happen when the bacterium enters a wound, fish are genetically weak, already suffer from stress, other bacterial infections or live in substandard conditions.
+M. marinum can live in a tank and not cause wholesale destruction.
+It's most likely to happen when the bacterium enters a wound, the fish are genetically weak, the fish already suffer from stress or other bacterial infections or the fish live in substandard conditions.

 The Symptoms of Fish Tuberculosis

 It's important to understand that fish TB must be correctly diagnosed.
 There are other conditions and diseases with similar or identical symptoms.
 Misdiagnosis leads to the wrong treatment and possibly losing the fish to factors other than M. marinum.
 Classic symptoms of fish TB are listed below.

 - A tendency to thin has earned fish TB the nickname of the “Wasting Disease” and is often the only symptom that shows

 - White growths or lesions on the body

 - Deformities, especially along the spine

 Humans normally catch M. marinum while cleaning a tank if there's some kind of wound on the hand.
 The bacterium enters the skin and causes purple lesions.
 There's never been a case of human-to-human transmission of fish TB, which is treatable with antibiotics.